Actindo-AG/Documentation/PIM/API/03_KeyConcepts.md

 ## Variant sets

 A variant set includes the attributes needed to define a variant product.
-A variant set must be therefore assigned to an attribute set, that is, to the type of product to which you want to create the variants.
+Therefore, a variant set must be assigned to an attribute set, that is, to the type of product to which you want to create the variants.
 For example, if you want to create color variants for the product "shirt", you have to create the variant set *Color* containing the defining attribute *_pim_color* and assign it to the attribute set *_pim_shirts*.

 Like the variant products, variant sets are created and managed in the *PIM* module.
 You can create variant sets for a product type in your instance via user interface, as well as edit existing variant sets.
 For detailed information, see [Manage the variant sets](../Integration/07_ManageVariantSets.md).